Mingzhu-YANG/Comparing-BUSCO-OrthoFinder/README.md

 # Comparing common strategies for ortholog selection used in phylogenomics

-These codes are for constructing core BUSCOs on metazoan phylogeny
+These codes are for constructing core BUSCOs on metazoan phylogeny.

+Basically, all the scripts would work on the output of the OrthoFinder directories, by doing MAFFT-Linsi sequences alignment and IQ-TREE2 tree building, we use a customized script to identify the out-paralog OGs and in-paralog sequences, and filtering both for further analysis.

 ## S1-Data collection